15 Things To Do with Kids in Los Angeles to Celebrate Halloween

 Kidspace Spooktacular: Monster Mash takes place on Saturday, October 12th and Sunday, October 13th from 5:30 pm to 9:00 pm.
 Enjoy Halloween-themed activities throughout the museum.
 And with your timed-ticket, families will “enter Arroyo Adventure to meet your Ghost Host and encounter fun and frightful characters as you search for candy and other treats.”
 Remember to bring your own treat bag.
 Tickets are pre-sale only; check the website for details and prices.

 Brookside Park in front of Kidspace

 360 N. Arroyo Blvd., Pasadena, CA 91103

-The 24th Annual Kidspace Children’s Museum Pumpkin Festival takes place on Saturday, October 27th and Sunday, October 28th.
-Families can play carnival games, make fall crafts, have their faces painted, and visit a petting zoo.
-There will be free live musical performances from a variety of performers, and some activities require purchased tickets.
-See website for details and prices.
+The 25th Annual Kidspace Children’s Museum Pumpkin Festival takes place on Saturday, October 19th and Sunday, October 20th from 9:30 am to 5:00 pm each day.
+Families can play carnival games, make fall crafts, have their faces painted, enjoy live musical performances, and visit a petting zoo.
+Admission to the festival is free, though tickets are required for certain food and festival attractions.
+Check the website for details and prices.

 Knott’s Spooky Farm

 Knott’s Berry Farm is ready to celebrate Halloween each Saturday and Sunday, from September 28th through October 27th and Thursday, October 31st.
 Specially geared for kids ages 3-11, the daytime activities are big on fun, not scares.
 Trick-or-treat through Ghost Town from opening until 4:30 pm.
 Kids can participate in a costume contest, and have some fun when the “Timber Mountain Log Ride transforms with spooky but family-friendly surprises.”
 All activities are included in the price of regular admission to Knott’s.
 (And if you need something scarier, don’t forget about Knott’s Scary Farm).